salwil/effective_sw_testing_hs22/labAssignment3/labAssignment3.md

 following, you find instructions inspired by the ones available in that website; feel free to use that website for training purposes.

+The task in the `quality` folder requires only an `answer.md` file.

 ### Importing an Exercise
 To open an exercise, you have to choose a folder which corresponds to a category of an exercise.
 In that folder, there is a `README.md` file explaining